arigato-java/javabound/README.md

   * Blue Java Button as **Ancient Button**

-    It behaves like a `wall mounted couch`.
+    It behaves like a `wall mounted bed`.

   * Red Java Block as **Red Block**, behaves like a table.